Bombadil-Tom/client-page-challenge/README.md

 ## Components and Container logic
 * I chose the components/presentational and container logic.
 That way in a bigger app repeating elements such as a Navigationbar/Sidebar or Header can live in containers while presentational elements will live in the component structure.
-* Additionally, the container will be smart and handle the API calls and data manipulatin while the presentational components remain stateless.
+* Additionally, the container will be smart and handle the API calls and data manipulation while the presentational components remain stateless.
 * It could be argued that `ChildPage.tsx` should be turned into a functional component.